 Wear protective face masks indoors

-Maintain a distance of 2 metres from other visitors and our employees
+Maintain a distance of 2 meters from other visitors and our employees

 Don't touch museum exhibits or the areas where they are displayed

-Please be patient and wait your turn, as there can be a maximum of 30 people in the Cultural – History, Ethnographic and Maritime Museum at once, and in the Archaeological Museum maximum 5 people.
+Please be patient and wait your turn, as there can be a maximum of 150 people at once in the Cultural – History: In the Ethnographic and Maritime Museum 100 people, and in the Archaeological Museum maximum 15 people.